 I've had reactions to white gold jewellery.
 Is platinum hypoallergenic?

 Pure platinum and pure gold are inert and biocompatible, which means that they aren’t affected by oxygen, acids or chemicals.
 The platinum alloys used to make jewellery are generally 95% platinum, making them hypoallergenic and a great choice for people with sensitive skin.

 People who have experienced allergic reactions to white gold are likely to have been wearing an alloy that contains nickel, a common trigger for contact dermatitis.
-Jewellery made in Australia generally doesn’t contain nickel and should be safe to wear for those with allergies.
+White gold jewellery made in Australia generally doesn’t contain nickel and should be safe to wear for those with allergies.

 What about silver?

-If you’re looking for a ring in a white metal, you may wonder how silver matches up.
+If you’re looking for a piece of jewellery in a white metal, you may wonder how silver matches up.
 Sterling silver is very cost effective compared to platinum and white gold.
 However there are a few downfalls: